Alcohol Handling and Delivery

 • Updated

-2. Recognise signs of intoxication and do not provide anyone with alcohol if intoxication is established.
+2. Recognise signs of intoxication and do not provide alcohol to anyone if intoxication is established.

 Fines exceeding $29,000 can apply if you are found providing alcohol to a minor or an intoxicated person.

-2. If the individual is under 18, do not under any circumstances leave the alcohol (or cigarettes).
-You must politely refuse to leave the item(s), say you are required by law to return the alcohol to the store and log a paid return delivery back to the store.
+2. If the Individual is Under 18: Do not handover the alcohol (or cigarettes) under any circumstances.
+Politely refuse to leave the item(s), say you are required by law to return the alcohol to the store, and log a paid return delivery back to the store.

-4. If you arrive and the person is noticeably intoxicated or you suspect intoxication, then you must under no circumstances leave the alcohol.
-Politely refuse to deliver the item(s), say you are required by law to return the alcohol to the store and log a paid return delivery back to the store.
+4. If the Recipient is Intoxicated: If you arrive and the person is noticeably intoxicated or you suspect intoxication, do not leave the alcohol.
+Politely refuse to deliver the item(s), say you are required by law to return the alcohol to the store, and log a paid return delivery back to the store.
+For more information on how to recognise intoxication click here.

 We must refuse service to any person:

-- Who looks under 18 and cannot provide ID
+• Who is under 18 and/or cannot provide ID

-You can read more about what forms of ID are acceptable in Australia here.
-Please remember that all forms of ID presented by a recipient must be valid.
+Acceptable Forms of ID: You can read more about acceptable forms of ID in Australia here.
+Remember that all forms of ID presented by a recipient must be valid.

-If marked with a NO ATL tag, you must under no circumstances leave the delivery unattended – even if the recipient has given you permission to do so.
-You’ll need to arrange a paid return or re-delivery of the items.
+• If marked with a NO ATL tag, you must under no circumstances leave the delivery unattended – even if the recipient has given you permission to do so.
+Arrange a paid return or re-delivery of the items.

-If you’re ever unsure, don’t hesitate to contact Sherpa Support.
+• If you’re ever unsure, contact Sherpa Support.

 Be sure to contact Sherpa straight away if any complications arise and we will be sure to help you out.